rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.6.1 =
+* Added Gutenberg information to the help section.
+* Removed a spelling mistake in one of the URL's on the setup form.

+= 3.6 =
+* Fix Gutenberg compatability bug.
+If you use Gutenberg, you may have to recreate your blocks, hence the version major bump.
+Otherwise you should be fine.

 = 3.5.4 =
 * Added a note should a version of MySQL earlier than 5.6 is shared.